What does preventive care include?

 Over time, adjusting the denture may become necessary (whether partial or complete).
 As you age, your mouth naturally changes, which can affect the fit of the denture.
 For example, bone and gum ridges can recede or shrink, resulting in a poorly fitting denture.

-Dentures that do not fit properly should be adjusted by your dentist since poorly fitting dentures can cause various problems, including sores or infections.
+Dentures that do not fit properly should be adjusted by your dentist since they can cause various problems, including sores or infections.
 See your dentist promptly if your denture becomes loose, and be sure to maintain your regular checkups.

 What is a dental crown?